SahilKadolkar/LayerLabs-Chatbot/README.md

 - Expand to handle order tracking and customer FAQs

 ## 👨‍💻 Author

-LayerLabs
+**Sahil Kadolkar**
-Powered by Shopify + Flask + Gemini API
+Built with ❤️ using Flask, Shopify API & Gemini AI